prismicio/prismic-gatsby/docs/previews-manual-setup.md

 at `src/templates/page.js`.
 If your site uses a static page or a different template, these changes will go there instead.

+In order to preview changes for both unpublished and published documents, the property `prismicId` must be included in the root of the GraphQL query.
+Querys without the `prismicId` property will only work for unpublished documents.

 ```javascript
 // src/templates/page.js
 import React from 'react'